|

 of model fishing boats, fishing gear and equipment, maps and compasses, as well as

+an aquarium.
 Behind the museum in East Green is one of Fife's best

 restaurants, the Cellar, which serves exceptionally fresh and well prepared seafood.